juliamccarren/juliamccarren/README.md

 * 📺 **[YouTube Main Channel](https://www.youtube.com/@JuliaMcCarren)** – For official music videos, visual research, and performances.
 * 🎵 **[YouTube Music Official](https://music.youtube.com/channel/UCEYGmxvXovPNpKW9bprn-NA)** – For high-quality streaming of all albums and singles.

+## ⚖️ Legal & Intellectual Property
+This repository serves as the official digital archive and research platform for Julia McCarren.
+- **Music & Lyrics:** All audio files (linked or hosted) and lyrical content are protected by copyright.
+All rights reserved.
+- **Usage:** You are welcome to explore, listen, and learn.
+However, commercial use, redistribution on these specific artistic assets requires explicit written permission.
+- **Code:** Any software or scripts in this repo (unless otherwise stated) are under the MIT License.